 He combines over 25 years of experience in construction along with an MBA degree from Stanford University to provide exceptional business coaching to contractors and others in the construction industry.
 Ed runs a Construction Project Management firm in San Diego providing Owners Representation services for homeowners on a wide range of projects, from coastal remodels to a 27,000sf estate home which took 5 years and $25M to build.

 Ed has worked with a wide range of contractors on these projects and has learned what makes a contractor effective and successful.
 Ed utilizes a Cloud-based construction project management system, along with proven communication and coordination techniques that enable him to manage his projects effectively and efficiently.
 Ed shares all of this experience and expertise with his construction coaching clients to make their businesses more profitable and more enjoyable.

 Ed has developed a unique approach he terms ‘Collaborative Construction’ which enables contractors to develop lasting relationships with architects and clients, thus avoiding having to settle for competitive bid jobs.
 Ed has developed effective techniques and systems to implement this approach which he shares with his coaching clients.
 Ed has made several presentations on Collaborative Construction and has incorporated this approach on a wide variety of his projects including a straw-bale nunnery residence at a Buddhist monastery to a safari camp rebuild project in Botswana.

-Three of the leading residential construction consulting firms (Dream Business Coaching, Remodel Force and Zen Builder) have merged to become the Residential Contractor Services Group.
+Two of the leading residential construction consulting firms (Dream Business Coaching and Zen Builder) have merged to become the Residential Contractor Services Group.
 The information in this website is a collection of resources that these firms have accumulated over many years.
 Several of these offerings have retained the original identity of the authors.